Support the news

 Pollard’s influence lives on, thanks in part to the efforts of the Fritz Pollard Alliance (FPA), which promotes equal NFL coaching and front office opportunities for minorities.
 Former NFL player and FPA Chairman John Wooten says Pollard was the obvious choice to be that organization’s inspiration.

-Wooten is, perhaps, fighting an uphill battle these days, as evidenced by the recent controversy surrounding the Oakland Raiders’ hiring of Jon Gruden to a 10-year head coaching deal without interviewing a single minority candidate as per the NFL’s "Rooney Rule."
+But Wooten’s been fighting an uphill battle.
+At the time I spoke with him, there was controversy surrounding the Oakland Raiders’ hiring of Jon Gruden to a 10-year head coaching deal without interviewing a single minority candidate as per the NFL’s "Rooney Rule."
+And the league is still discussing ways to adjust that rule to make it more effective.

 Ross worries that the league and a younger generation of fans still don't appreciate Pollard’s significance.